Quantum Frustration as a Protection Mechanism in Non-Topological Majorana Qubits

 A final source of decoherence is phase fluctuations.
 The $\pi$-junction requires the effective phase between the two topological segments to be precisely $\pi$.
 Any \emph{jitter} $\delta\phi(t)$ away from this condition introduces a direct dephasing term

+As discussed in Section~\ref{sec:the-qubit-in}, static stray fields or static phase offsets do not cause decoherence; they simply shift the experimental tuning point required to reach the effective $\pi$-phase.
+However, dynamic fluctuations or jitter $\delta\phi(t)$ away from this ideal tuned condition introduce direct dephasing.
 The vulnerability of the qubit to this noise depends entirely on the junction geometry and the physical mechanism used to create the $\pi$-phase.
 It is important to stress the difference between \emph{long} and \emph{short} junctions in this discussion.

 A \emph{long junction}, where the length of the normal region is much larger than the superconducting coherence length, the two Majoranas at the junction are bound to the superconductor-normal interfaces.
-As shown in \citep[eq.
+As shown in ~\citep[eq.
 (6)]{alicea2011nonabelian}, the hybridization $\varepsilon\left(t\right)$ between these Majoranas is exponentially suppressed by their separation.
-Hence, although the fluctuations on $\delta\phi\left(t\right)$ exists, the drift in the energy of the qubit is exponentially small in the case of a large junction.
+Hence, although the fluctuations on $\delta\phi\left(t\right)$ exist, the drift in the energy of the qubit is exponentially small in the case of a large junction.

 A \emph{short junction}, where the length of the normal region is much smaller than the superconducting coherence length, does not have the same spatial protection.
 Hence, in the absence of other protections, the qubit should experience a large decoherence due to Eq.~(\ref{eq:H_Z}).